mydeveloperplanet/MyAICodingPlanet/generate-test-data/README.md

 * A second owner is added with two pets.
 * The pet names are not very creative (Pet1, Pet2, Pet3).
 Same applies to the owners.

-After this, some tests were performed using a higher temperature, but the SQL statements were not correct anymore and the data was incomplet.
+After this, some tests were performed using a higher temperature, but the SQL statements were not correct anymore and the data was incomplete.

 ## Prompt
 Let's try to split it up in smaller tasks.